Answers To Common Questions And Concerns About Spousal Support

-In the State of Ohio, what was commonly referred to as alimony is called spousal support.
+In the state of Ohio, what was commonly referred to as alimony is called spousal support.
 Spousal support is any payment ordered by the court, in addition to property division and child support, that is intended to be for the support of the other spouse following divorce or dissolution.

-Spousal support can only be modified or terminated if such provisions are included in the terms of the Court Order establishing the obligation.
+Spousal support can only be modified or terminated if such provisions are included in the terms of the court order establishing the obligation.
 In most cases, spousal support will be able to be modified if there is a substantial and involuntary future change in circumstances, such as a significant decrease in the income of the spouse ordered to pay spousal support.
-The usual grounds for termination of spousal support that are included in the Agreement or Court Order are the death of either spouse and the remarriage or cohabitation of the spouse receiving spousal support.
+The usual grounds for termination of spousal support that are included in the agreement or court order are the death of either spouse and the remarriage or cohabitation of the spouse receiving spousal support.

-John Heilbrun has over 35 years of experience in representing clients in divorces and dissolutions.
+John Heilbrun has over 35 years of experience representing clients in divorces and dissolutions.
 John has represented hundreds of clients who have been the recipients of spousal support, as well as hundreds of clients who have been obligated to pay spousal support.
-He knows what factors are most relevant and important in determining not only whether spousal support is appropriate in a particular case, but in determining the amount of the payment, as well as the duration of the payment.
-John is dedicated to obtaining the best possible outcome for his clients and he will work closely with you making sure your interest and needs are fully addressed in determining whether spousal support should be paid, and if so, how much and for how long.
+He knows what factors are most relevant and important in determining not only whether spousal support is appropriate in a particular case but also in determining the amount of the payment, as well as the duration of the payment.
+John is dedicated to obtaining the best possible outcome for his clients, and he will work closely with you making sure your interest and needs are fully addressed in determining whether spousal support should be paid, and if so, how much and for how long.